zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

 ## Tensor

 LightNet uses `ln_tensor` as the basic data storage structure.
+`ln_tensor` is used as operator's input and output, such as a convolution's input image, output feature map, and weights.
 `ln_tensor` further uses [TensorLight](https://github.com/zhaozhixu/TensorLight)
 as its basic tensor operation library, which is seperated from LightNet on purpose so that it can be used widely beyond LightNet.